 👩🏽🍳Why This Recipe Works

 Air fryer recipe: No need to turn on the whole oven for this ham - the air fryer works just as well.
-This is perfect for smaller gatherings, when you aren't buying a massive ham.
+This is perfect for smaller gatherings, when you aren't buying a large-sized ham.
+This is a life-saver for keeping valuable oven space free during the holidays, too!

-- Orange marmalade: Orange marmalade is a fancy word for orange jelly.
-It will generally have bits of orange peel in it, which is perfectly edible.
-If you can find smooth orange marmalade, that is all the better!
+- Peach preserves: Peach preserves is a fancy word for peach jelly.
+It will generally have bits of peaches in it, which is perfectly fine.

 A full list of ingredients with measurements is located on the recipe card, below.